 When looking at other work you can perform, the SSA will look at three factors.

 Education.
 The SSA will look at the years of school you completed and any specialized training you may have received.
 The SSA uses this information to determine if you could adjust to other work.
-The inability to speak English, or illiteracy, weigh strongly against an individual’s ability to perform other work.
+An elementary school education or illiteracy weighs strongly against an individual’s ability to perform other work.

 Age.
 The SSA considers your age when it decides how easily you could adjust to other work.
 The SSA considers anyone over age 55 to have significant trouble adjusting to other work.